Jberczel/jberczel.github.io/_posts/2014-05-26-hartl-solutions-ch-10.md

 permalink: hartl-solutions-ch10
 ---

 My solutions for Michael Hartl's Rails tutorial, [Ch.
 10 exercises](http://www.railstutorial.org/book/user_microposts#sec-micropost_exercises).
-I found a lot of help on [StackOverflow](http://stackoverflow.com/), which I recommend if you're looking for detailed-explanations, discussion, or different ways to complete some of these exercises.
+Some of these exercises are quite challenging; [StackOverflow](http://stackoverflow.com/) is a great resource if you get stuck.

 <!--more-->